 Study Abroad

 To be eligible for all study abroad opportunities, students must have a cumulative GPA of 3.0 and written permission from the Department Chair.
-Study for an academic semester or year abroad requires that a student be a junior or in the first semester of the senior year.
+Study Abroad for an academic semester or year abroad requires that a four-year BFA student be at the junior level or in the first semester of the senior year, or that a 3-year BA student be in their fourth or fifth semester.
 Graduate students should meet with their Chair to determine the best semester to participate in a study abroad opportunity.
 Participation in one of the summer faculty-led programs is open to all students, regardless of year.

 Study abroad during the final semester at CCS is not permitted.
 For more information, please see the Study Abroad page on the College’s learning management system.